TheMagnificent11/coverlet-experiment/README.md

 I've created this repository as a more minimal replication of the issue.

-My hypothesis is that problem may occur when you use an implemenation of `Xunit.ICollectionFixture<T>` to "reset" a database before each test.
+My hypothesis is that problem may occur when you use an implementation of `Xunit.ICollectionFixture<T>` to "reset" a database before each test.

 ## Running the experiment